About Society for Promoting Christian Knowledge (SPCK)

 Elected 2019

-A highly experienced marketing specialist, Sue graduated in history from Cambridge before completing an MBA at the London Business School whilst working for the John Lewis Partnership and later a PhD in marketing whilst working as a lecturer.
-Sue has extensive skills and knowledge in industry and academia, and has been professor of marketing at both the University of Hertfordshire and Angela Ruskin.
-Publishing widely in a range of marketing and management journals, Sue is also a Fellow at KLICE, a research institute that focuses on Christian ethics.
-Sue has been involved with IVP for many years as a trustee, and now serves as Chair of its Publishing Board.
-She is married to church worker and art historian Nigel (retired); they recently celebrated their Ruby Wedding Anniversary and have three children.
-Sue likes to take a silent retreat each year and loves to write poetry in the contemplative space these provide.
+A highly experienced marketing specialist, Sue graduated in history from the University of Cambridge.
+She went on to complete an MBA at the London Business School, while working for the John Lewis Partnership, and later a PhD in marketing, while working as a lecturer.
+Sue has extensive skills and knowledge in industry and academia, and has been Professor of Marketing at both the University of Hertfordshire and Anglia Ruskin University.
+Published widely in a range of marketing and management journals, Sue is also a Fellow at KLC, a research institute that focuses on Christian ethics.
+She has been involved with IVP for many years as a trustee, and now serves as Chair of its Publishing Board.
+She is married to church worker and art historian Nigel (retired); they recently celebrated their ruby wedding anniversary and have three children.
+Sue likes to take a silent retreat each year and loves to write poetry in the contemplative space this provides.

 |